-- 17.5.22 The Proposed Development will have separate connections to this infrastructure, by way of a new Above Ground Installation (AGI) to connect to the existing high pressure gas pipeline to the west, and a new bay within the existing electricity substation to the south both the AGI and new bay in the substation are not being applied for in the planning application for the Proposed Development (as they will be applied for by GNI and ESB Networks respectively) however the AGI and new bay in the substation and associated connections are assessed in this EIAR as part of the Overall Project Site. - 17.5.23 A gas AGI will be constructed and a gas pipeline (internal to the site) will connect the AGI to the proposed OCGT.
+- 17.5.22 The Proposed Development will have separate connections to this infrastructure, by way of a new Above Ground Installation (AGI) to connect to the existing high pressure gas pipeline to the west, and a new bay within the existing electricity substation to the south both the AGI and new bay in the substation and associated connections are assessed in this EIAR. - 17.5.23 A gas AGI will be constructed and a gas pipeline (internal to the site) will connect the AGI to the proposed OCGT.
 The existing gas infrastructure has a low sensitivity as the AGI and gas connection to the Site already exists and only a connection is required.
 This new infrastructure will be maintained by GNI.
 In terms of significance, there will be a low sensitivity associated with this material asset.
 The magnitude of impact will be 'no change' as there will be no measurable change in utilities required.
 As a result, for this material asset, the significance of impact without mitigation (Table 17.6) will be Neutral. - 17.5.24 The Proposed Development will have an underground electrical connection to the existing substation.
 An additional electrical bay will be located within the existing electrical substation compound to allow the plant to export electricity to the electricity network.
 This new infrastructure will be maintained by ESB Networks. - 17.5.25 The OCGT will be connected (within the Site) to this new electrical bay via buried cables. - 17.5.26 The existing grid infrastructure has a low sensitivity as the substation already exists and only a connection is required.
 The magnitude of impact will be moderate as there will be additional power generation created.
 As a result, for this material asset change the significance of impact without mitigation (Table 17.6) will be Slight Beneficial.